-- S3 spits at or bites someone - S4 uses offensive, insulting or abusive language - S5 receives a second blue/yellow card in the same match
+- S6 uses offensive, insulting or abusive language - S7 receives a second blue/yellow card in the same match

 If play is stopped for a player to be sent from the playing area without having committed any additional offence of the Laws, the match is restarted by an indirect free kick, awarded to the opposing team, to be taken at the place where the offence occurred.
 However, if the offence is committed in the penalty area, the indirect free kick is taken 3m from the penalty area line at the place nearest to where the offence occurred.